 - a chiming minute repeater

 - companion to both iPhone and Android smartphones

 ASUS has confirmed that it is planning to release a series of wearable devices in 2014, including a smart watch with distinctive features.

 At a year-end party, Shih told reporters that the company will put its “entire design thought” into the development of a wearable device.
 “There are actually many challenges in this area, and I don’t think products that lack special features will be useful.
 We’ll try to replace your watch by all means,” said Shih.

 But there’s more.

 Shih also promised ASUS investors last year that the company will release multiple wearable tech devices at Computex 2014, scheduled for the middle of this year.

-We can’t wait to see what sort of “distinctive features” will separate ASUS’ offering from the upcoming Google Gem and Apple iWatch, which are also scheduled for their 2014 debut.
+We can’t wait to see what sort of “distinctive features” will separate ASUS’ offering from the upcoming Google Android Wear-based watches and of course the Apple iWatch, which are also scheduled for their 2014 debut.